New York Power Authority: Operations

-Electric power produced from NYPA's facilities – in addition to being sold to large and small businesses, not-for-profit organizations, public power systems, government agencies, private utilities for resale (without profit) to their customers, and neighboring states, under federal requirements – is sold into the wholesale electricity market of New York State, which is administered by the NYISO.
-One of the larger direct sales customers of electric power is the Metropolitan Transportation Authority.
-NYPA also provides electrical engineering consulting services to the MTA when the MTA is planning for and building new power facilities.
+Power produced by NYPA is sold to municipal utilities, large and small businesses, not-for-profit organizations, government agencies, private utilities for resale without profit to their customers, and utilities in neighboring states under federal requirements.
+Power is also sold into the wholesale electricity market of New York State, which is administered by the New York Independent System Operator.
+Among NYPA's largest direct sales customers are the Metropolitan Transportation Authority, the City of New York, and the Port Authority of New York & New Jersey.